propensive/fury-old/README.md

 ## Status

 Fury is under active development, and is currently in private beta.
-It is hoped that a full release can be made at the end of October 2018.
+It is hoped that the code will be open-sourced under the Apache 2.0 License, and a full release can be made at the end of October 2018.

+In the meantime, this repository plozi